 My own childhood memories come flying back whenever I see a colorful kite soaring in the sky.
-With my dad’s help I would first sense the direction of the breeze, then run to give the kite a gentle boost so it could catch the wind.
+With my dad’s help, I would first sense the direction of the breeze, then run to give the kite a gentle boost so it could catch the wind.
 I can still recall the feel of the kite spool in my small hands as an unexpected gust pulled me.
 There were a few tangled strings, and my kite seemed to have a magnetic attraction to tree branches, but what fun we had together.

 How to buy a kite

-Get a basic, single-line kite — try a classic 2-stick diamond kite or triangle-shaped delta kite.
-Choose the right size for your child — too small and you’ll have trouble getting it up into the wind, too big and it will have too much pull for small hands.
-Once your family masters a basic kite, you could sharpen your skills on a dual-line sport or stunt kite, like one in the fun shape of an octopus or dragon.
+Get a basic, single-line kite to start — try a classic two-stick diamond kite or triangle-shaped delta kite.
+Choose the right size for your child — too small and they’ll have trouble getting it up into the wind; too big and it will have too much pull for small hands.
+Once your family masters a basic kite, you could sharpen your skills on a dual-line sport or stunt kite.
+Look for one in a fun shape like an octopus or dragon.

 Pick any one of the large, open grassy areas that have nice exposure to southerly winds, though the most popular kiting spot sits on the park’s east side, a stone’s throw from the rock climbing wall.
 You may be joined by colorful paragliders if the wind is truly spectacular.

-This article was written in 2013 and updated in 2015.
+Editor's note: This article was originally published several years ago and updated in 2020.